xebia/go-exercise/client/README.md

-# GRPC Registration client
+# Humanitech client

-This will connect to a GRPC server at localhost on port 60002
+This will connect to an HTTP server at localhost on port 8080

 ## Compile the client